Catherine22/Frontend-Development/README.md

 -   [Why rounding odd font sizes to even?]
 -   [The 8-Point Grid System]
 -   Image size
-    -   Your image size should not be larger than for example, 1200px, it depends on laptops and PCs' screen resolution.
+    -   Your image size should not be larger than, for example, 1200px.
+It depends on laptops and PCs' screen resolution.
 -   [HTML5 Semantic Elements]

 ## HTML